TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 Let's take a look at the first method.

-## Output-Invariance Testing
+## Output-Invariant Testing

-The idea is quite simple, I just think the term "output-invariance testing" sums it up nicely.
+The idea is quite simple, I just think the term "output-invariant testing" sums it up nicely.

 The key idea is to take a base request/response, change the input slightly without changing context, and aim to keep the LLM response unchanged.

 Output-invariance is always relative to some base request.
-So any mention of "output-invariant prompt" means there are two prompts: a base prompt and a modified test prompt.
+Any mention of "output-invariant prompt" implies two prompts: a base prompt and a modified test prompt.

 ### Concept